-Note: See "Alternate Functions of Port B" on page 58 for a detailed description of how to define the direction of the user defined SPI pins.
+Note: 1.
+See "Port B Pins Alternate Functions" on page 56 for a detailed description of how to define the direction of the user defined SPI pins.

 The following code examples show how to initialize the SPI as a Master and how to perform a simple transmission.
 DDR_SPI in the examples must be replaced by the actual Data Direction Register controlling the SPI pins.
 DD_MOSI, DD_MISO and DD_SCK must be replaced by the actual data direction bits for these pins.
-For example if MOSI is placed on pin PB5, replace DD_MOSI with DDB5 and DDR_SPI with DDRB.
+E.g. if MOSI is placed on pin PB5, replace DD_MOSI with DDB5 and DDR_SPI with DDRB.